coryshain/cdr/README.md

 ## Basic usage

-Once CDR is installed system-wide as described above (and the `cdr` conda environment is activated via `conda activate cdr`), the CDR package can be imported into Python as shown
+Once the `cdr` package is installed system-wide as described above (and the `cdr` conda environment is activated via `conda activate cdr`), the `cdr` package can be imported into Python as shown

     import cdr

-Most users will not need to program with CDR, but will instead run command-line executables for model fitting and criticism.
+Most users will not need to program with CDR(NN), but will instead run command-line executables for model fitting and criticism.
 These can be run as

     python -m cdr.bin.<EXECUTABLE-NAME> ...

-For documentation of available CDR executables, run
+For documentation of available CDR(NN) executables, run

     python -m cdr.bin.help( <SCRIPT-NAME>)*

-CDR models are defined using configuration (`*.ini`) files, which can be more convenient than shell arguments for specifying many settings at once, and which provide written documentation of the specific settings used to generate any given result.
+CDR(NN) models are defined using configuration (`*.ini`) files, which can be more convenient than shell arguments for specifying many settings at once, and which provide written documentation of the specific settings used to generate any given result.
 For convenience, we have provided annotated CDR and CDRNN model templates:

     cdr_model_template.ini
     cdrnn_model_template.ini

-These files can be duplicated and modified (e.g. with paths to data and model specifications) in order to quickly get a CDR model up and running.
+These files can be duplicated and modified (e.g. with paths to data and model specifications) in order to quickly get a CDR(NN) model up and running.

-CDR model formula syntax resembles R-style model formulas (`DV ~ IV1 + IV2 + ...`) and is fully described in the [docs](http://dtsr.readthedocs.io/en/latest/).
+CDR model formula syntax resembles R-style model formulas (`DV ~ IV1 + IV2 + ...`) and is fully described in the [docs](http://cdr.readthedocs.io/en/latest/).
 The core novelty is the `C(preds, IRF)` call (`C` for "convolve"), in which the first argument is a '+'-delimited list of predictors and the second argument is a call to an impulse response kernel (e.g. `Exp`, `Normal`, `ShiftedGammaShapeGT1`, see docs for complete list).
-For example, a modle with the following specification
+For example, a model with the following specification

     formula = DV ~ C(a + b + c, Normal())